buildWithKanika/EquityList/README.md

 Once you have accessed the login screen, you have to give one the folowwing user name
 ![image](https://github.com/buildWithKanika/EquityList/assets/46522747/a19be813-16c8-4f22-a2a5-37bcb435803b)

-you can give the user name as "simple","complicated","duplicate" after give the user name you can see the detail
+you can give the user name as "simple","complicated","duplicate"

+Ffter giving the user name Please click on the login than you can see the detail
 ![image](https://github.com/buildWithKanika/EquityList/assets/46522747/3ca163f3-77f1-47ce-bd1a-f687f7723c94)

-In order to see again the different user detail please refersh the page
+**In order to see again the different user detail please refersh the page**

 - **Simple**: submit this user to view simple ledger data.